 So here is a piece of advice (for which we would probably be arrested, stoned, tortured, and crucified if we were in Saudi Arabia): If you don’t like people pointing out that your human rights record sucks, maybe you should focus on not being a tyrannical regime instead of sanctioning countries whose leaders point out what is dismally apparent to the rest of the world.

-The cartoon above was created by DonkeyHotey for WhoWhatWhy from these images: Mohammed bin Salman caricature (DonkeyHotey / Flickr – CC BY 2.0), MSB Body (The White House / Wikimedia), howitzer (DOD), public square (Qrmoo3 / Wikimedia – CC BY-SA 4.0), goose one (Randen Pederson / Flickr – CC BY 2.0), goose two (Phil Roeder / Flickr – CC BY 2.0), hand (Robert L. Knudsen / Wikimedia), and flag (National Guard).
+The cartoon above was created by DonkeyHotey for WhoWhatWhy from these images: Mohammed bin Salman caricature (DonkeyHotey / Flickr – CC BY 2.0), MSB Body (The White House / Wikimedia), howitzer (DOD), public square (Qrmoo3 / Wikimedia – CC BY-SA 4.0), goose one (Randen Pederson / Flickr – CC BY 2.0), goose two (Phil Roeder / Flickr – CC BY 2.0), goose three (Courtesy of the photographer), hand (Robert L. Knudsen / Wikimedia), and flag (National Guard).